 Three heating neutral beam (HNB) injectors heat the plasma by firing a stream of neutral (un-charged) particles into it at a tangent.
 Exposure to radiation means that the HNB machines will become highly activated, so internal maintenance and repairs will need to be carried out remotely.

-We lead the European Remote Handling Alliance, a co-operative group of companies responsible for the design, manufacture, installation and commissioning of the Neutral Beam Remote Handling System which will connect/disconnect components weighing up to 40 tonnes (44 tons) and transport them out of the cell to a separate facility.
+We led the European Remote Handling Alliance, a co-operative group of companies responsible for the design, manufacture, installation and commissioning of the Neutral Beam Remote Handling System which will connect/disconnect components weighing up to 40 tonnes (44 tons) and transport them out of the cell to a separate facility.

 Design development work, technical specifications and implementation plans for ITER’s integrated plant simulator have also been entrusted to us and three sub-contractors: the UK Atomic Energy Authority, Fortum and VTT Technical Research Centre of Finland Ltd.